-Information type Taskforce for Applied Research SIA (Regieorgaan SIA) Contact Point Hanneke Jansen, +31 6 51 01 63 89 Marcus van Leeuwen, +31 6 12 25 32 27 dutp@regieorgaan-sia.nl Funding € 900.000 commitment Anticipated 3 - 5 number of projects to be funded by the funding partner Maximum funding per € 300.000 awarded project Eligibility of a Universities of applied sciences partner as a Specifications: as referred to in Article 1.8 of the Dutch Higher Education and beneficiary Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek, WHW) institution NB For Dutch research organisations other than UAS, please refer to the annex provided by NWO.
-Eligible topics PED - topics 1,2,3 15mC - topics 1,2,3 Eligible type of CUE - topic 1,2,3 Applied research, practice-oriented research. research and TRL Applied research, practice oriented research.
-Submission of This is not necessary, however please note applicants are required to submit a the (pre)proposal at the national for each partner receiving funding if applicable.
+Information type Taskforce for Applied Research SIA (Regieorgaan SIA) inormation type raskiorce for Applied Research STA (Regieorgaali STA) Contact Point Hanneke Jansen, +31 6 51 01 63 89 Marcus van Leeuwen, +31 6 12 25 32 27 dutp@regieorgaan-sia.nl Funding € 900.000 commitment Anticipated 3 - 5 number of projects to be funded by the funding partner Maximum funding per € 300.000 awarded project Eligibility of a Universities of applied sciences partner as a Specifications: as referred to in Article 1.8 of the Dutch Higher Education and beneficiary Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek, WHW) institution - · · · · · · · · · · · · · · · · · · · NB For Dutch research organisations other than UAS, please refer to the annex provided by NWO.
+Eligible topics PED - topics 1,2,3 15mC - topics 1,2,3 CUE - topic 1,2,3 Eligible type of Applied research, practice-oriented research. research and TRL Submission of This is not necessary, however please note applicants are required to submit a the (pre)proposal mandatory SIA budget form in the Full Proposal stage, as well as a de-minimis form at the national for each partner receiving funding if applicable.
 This budget form and the delevel minimis form will be made available on the callpage of Regieorgaan SIA before the full proposal phase.
 The forms can be submitted by e-mail to dutp@regieorgaan- sia.nl by the submission deadline.
-Additional The board of the UAS has to be informed about the submission of this proposal and eligibility criteria needs to agree with its content. for the funding Deutisiantian of a Dutch assumption asstraction that the transmitted assumptions is agency Participation of a Dutch cooperation partner in the transnational consortium is mandatory. manuatory.
-As a researcher, you may only be involved as contact person for your University of Applied Sciences once in this Call for proposals.
+Additional The board of the UAS has to be informed about the submission of this proposal and eligibility criteria for the funding needs to agree with its content. agency Participation of a Dutch cooperation partner in the transnational consortium is agency mandatory. , As a researcher, you may only be involved as contact person for your University of Applied Sciences once in this Call for proposals.
 All consortium partners that are to receive the grant from SIA through the main applicant, are subject to the de minimis regulation (Regulation (EU) no. 1407/2013 of the European Commission of 18 December 2013).
 Based on the de minimis regulation, consortium partners may receive a maximum of €300,000 in government support over a period of three years.
 By completing the de minimis statement, consortium partners declare that in the event of the award of a grant by SIA, they will not exceed the de minimis threshold.
 If a consortium partner finds that the de minimis threshold will be exceeded with the grant from SIA (and other possible de minimis aid), this consortium partner cannot receive funding from SIA through the main applicant.
 The main applicant must take this into account when drawing up the application budget, and must therefore check for each consortium partner that will be involved as a co-applicant whether the subsidy amount applied for does not exceed the de minimis threshold.
 The de minimis statement, completed separately by each consortium partner, forms part of the full proposal.